-The publisher acknowledges that the author of a U.S.-agency-funded article retains the right to provide a copy of the final manuscript to agency upon acceptance for publication or thereafter, for public archiving in PubMed Central 12 months after publication in DX.
+The publisher acknowledges that the author of a US-agency-funded article retains the right to provide a copy of the final manuscript to agency upon acceptance for publication or thereafter, for public archiving in PubMed Central 12 months after publication in the International Review of Applied Linguistics in Language Teaching.
 Note that only the accepted author's version of the manuscript, not the PDF file of the published article, can be used for NIH archiving.